Darcy's law of yield stress fluids on a treelike network: Abstract

 \section{Abstract}

 Understanding the flow of yield stress fluids in porous media is a major challenge.
-In particular, the Darcy's law is modified and shows a non-linear behavior, because the number of open channels supporting a non-vanishing flow increases with the pressure gradient.
-In this letter, we consider this problem on a Cayley tree, which provides a geometry allowing for a multi-channel flow in the absence of closed loops.
-We show that in the limit of large trees, the flow can be explicitly related to the number of excited states of the directed polymer in the Cayley tree with random energies on each bond.
-Using the mapping to the travelling wave equation, we derive an exact and simple expression for such a number, which provides the full pressure-dependence of the flow.
-Our predictions are confirmed by extensive numerical simulations.
+In particular, experiments and extensive numerical simulations report a non-linear Darcy law as a function of the pressure gradient.
+In this letter, we consider a tree-like porous structure for which the problem of the flow can be resolved exactly thanks to a mapping with the directed polymer (DP) with disordered bond energies on the Cayley tree.
+Our results confirm the non-linear behavior of the flow and expresses its full pressure-dependence via the density of low-energy paths of DP restricted to vanishing overlap.
+These universal predictions are confirmed by extensive numerical simulations.

-To describe fluid flows, the most important property is its rheology, which relates the shear rate in response to a shear stress.
-In everyday life, the most commonly encountered fluids (water, oils, air, etc.) have a Newtonian rheology \cite{barnes00}, namely the shear rate is proportional to the stress (the coefficient of linearity defines the viscosity of the fluid).
-Here we focus on another class of fluid such as suspensions \cite{fall09}, gels \cite{piau07}, slurries or cement \cite{coussot05} for which a minimum yield stress is needed to flow \cite{bingham22}.
-Our problem is to understand how yield fluids flow in a porous medium, such as soils, rocks, sand, namely a complex structure presenting strong heterogeneities.